 Here’s a visual representation of how consumers interact with a brand before, during, and after they make a purchase:

 Take a look at all those touch-point examples in the awareness and consideration stages.

 It shows that the buying process isn’t a straight line.

 A consumer may stumble upon your website one day, browse it a bit, and leave.

 Maybe a month or two later, they read one of your blog posts and subscribe to your email list.

-They could even pick up the phone and contact a member of your sales team to ask some questions about your products and services.
+They could even pick up the phone and contact a sales team member to ask some questions about your products and services.

-Still, it may take this person another few weeks or so to finally buy something.
+Still, it may take this person another few weeks or so to buy something finally.